Do you feel self-conscious or judged for pumping many times at the office? Here’s why you shouldn’t feel guilty for pumping at work.

-Thing is, your coworkers aren’t doing you a favor.
+The thing is, your coworkers aren’t doing you a favor.
 They’re not presenting you with the gift to pump.
-Again, this is a physical need that your work should accommodate, not the other way around.
+This is a physical need that your work should accommodate, not the other way around.

 And yes, you should work around others if you can.
 For instance, you could postpone a pumping session for 30 minutes if it means attending a key meeting.
 But don’t feel like anyone is doing you favors or giving you permission to pump.

 The biggest reason not to feel guilty for pumping at work?
 No one even notices.
 Seriously, it’s all in your head.